iamanshika/ai5-perception.ai/README.md

 ## Dataset

-We used the Caltech-UCSD Birds 200 (CUB-200) dataset.
+We used the [Caltech-UCSD Birds 200](http://www.vision.caltech.edu/visipedia/CUB-200.html) (CUB-200) dataset.
 It is an image dataset with photos of 200 bird species (mostly North American).

-![image and corresponding caption] (assets\cub data example.JPG)
+![ ] (cub data example.PNG)

 With approximately 12 thousand images and one bounding box per image for object detection, it also has 10 captions corresponding to each image.

+## Approach

+We took StackGAN as our baseline model and implemented it from scratch.
+A setback about StackGANs is that only a single sentence embedding is used as an input therefore there is no word-level association between the sentence and the image.
+Therefore, we researched further and switched to AttnGANs for an improved model.

+With a novel attentional generative network, the AttnGAN can synthesize fine-grained details at different subregions of the image by paying attention to the relevant words in the natural language description.
+In addition, a deep attentional multimodal similarity model is proposed to compute a fine-grained image-text matching loss for training the generator.

+## Results and Findings

+The proposed AttnGAN significantly outperforms the previous state-of-the-art, boosting the best-reported inception score by 14.14% on the CUB dataset.
+It shows that the layered attentional GAN is able to automatically select the condition at the word level for generating different parts of the image.
+The experimental results show that, compared to previous state-of-the-art approaches, the AttnGAN is more effective for generating complex scenes due to its novel attention mechanism that catches fine-grained word level and sub-region level information in text-to-image generation.